 Key Stage 4

-Students in years 9, 10 and 11 receive a grade card three times a year.
-As students have started their Key Stage 4 courses teachers predict the grade they think the student is likely to achieve at the end of year 11.
+As students in year 9, 10 and 11 are working towardstheir Key Stage 4 courses teachers predict the grade they think the studentis likely to achieve at the end of year 11.
 This prediction can then be compared with their end ofyear 11 target to see if they are on track.

 Targets are set to challenge students and encourage them to strive for their best.
 They are based on their performance at Key Stage 2.
-In year 7 and year 8, students are given an end of year target and in years 9, 10 and 11 they have targets to aim for by the end of year 11.
+In year 7 and year 8, students aregiven an end of year target and in years 9, 10 and 11 they have targets to aim for by the end of year 11.
 Whatever their targets are we encourage all students to aspire to exceed them.

 - Attitude to Learning - The attitude a student shows to their learning, both class learning and home learning.